podvistorcheto/simon-game/README.md

 new task: todo app

-a user can enter a new task
+1. a user can enter a new task
-adding a new task will add it to a list a task consists of only a single line of text and a status a task can be in different states, in progress (default), done or deleted a task can be updated by doubleclick
+2. adding a new task will add it to a list
+2. a.  task consists of only a single line of text and a status
+3. a task can be in different states, in progress (default), done or deleted
+9. a task can be updated by doubleclick
-The user can see a list of all current tasks. a task can be marked as completed localstorage should persist.
+4. The user can see a list of all current tasks.
+5. a task can be marked as completed
+6. localstorage should persist.
 So if i reload the page i get the same data

+More feats
+1. detail overview
+there should be date created and a description
+I can switch between detaill view and list view

+2. there should be a rewind button, which undos the last action we can only undo one action